By Jacob Dinezon

 At first, I was very proud of my Talmud studies because my sisters developed a certain type of pride in me.
 But I soon learned that things were a lot better for me before I began studying Talmud.
 One day when I returned from cheder, I saw a pile of fresh, still-damp sand probably left there to rebuild a neighbor’s oven.
 You could make whatever you wanted with such a pile of sand: a cavern, the Tomb of the Patriarchs and Matriarchs, a lime oven, a well, and a water mill.
 Even the children from the higher grades would build such things in the cheder yard.
-I felt like building one of those things from our own pile of sand.
-Who would stop me?
+I felt like building one of those things from our own pile of sand and thought, Who would stop me?

 “Mother, come here and take a look at your beautiful Talmud boy.
 He left the Talmud abandoned on the ground and is playing in the sand like a three-year-old girl!”

 I was ashamed and realized my silliness.
 Embarrassed, I picked up the Talmud and went into the house.

 From that moment on, I received the nickname “Talmud Boy.”
 For everything I did that nobody noticed only a few days earlier, they now shouted: “Talmud Boy, you are not ashamed, disgraced?”